Analysing spatiotemporal instabilities in magneto-optical traps with the tools of turbulence theory: Abstract

 \section{Abstract}

-A large number of $^{87}$Rb atoms (up to $1.5 \times 10^{11}$) is confined and cooled to $\sim 200~\mu$K in a magneto-optical trap.
-The resulting cloud of atoms exhibits spatio-temporal instabilities leading to chaotic behaviour resembling a turbulent flow of fluid.
-We apply the methods of the turbulence theory based on the structure functions analysis to classify and quantify the different degrees of excitation of turbulence, including its scaling and morphological properties in the moving cloud images.
+A large cloud of $^{87}$Rb atoms confined in a magneto-optical trap exhibits, in a certain regime of parameters, spatio-temporal instabilities with a dynamics resembling that of a turbulent fluid.
+We apply the methods of turbulence theory based on structure function analysis to extract scaling exponents which are compared to known turbulent regimes.
+This analysis also allows us to make a clear distinction between different instability regimes.